DonQuixoteI/Firefox-UserGuide/doc/user.js.md

 Default: `false` ![Windows][Windows Logo] ![Debian][Debian Logo] ![Android][Android Logo]

-If `unified` is off, this controls whether the Telemetry module is enabled; if `unified` is on, this controls whether to record extended data [[Mozilla Source Tree Docs][telemetry-preferencess]].
+If `unified` is off, this controls whether the Telemetry module is enabled; if `unified` is on, this controls whether to record extended data [[Mozilla Source Tree Docs][telemetry-preferences]].

 ```js
 user_pref("toolkit.telemetry.server", "");